WICG/turtledove/FLEDGE.md

 #### 1.2 Interest Group Attributes

+The `priority` is used to select which interest groups are shown when the number of interest groups are limited by the `perBuyerGroupLimits` attribute of the auction config.
+If not specified, a `priority` of `0.0` is assigned.

 The `userBiddingSignals` is for storage of additional metadata that the owner can use during on-device bidding, and the `trustedBiddingSignals*` attributes provide another mechanism for making real-time data available for use at bidding time.